HelgasonF/habbit_tracker_app/_user_stories.md

 Restrict access to sensitive settings
 As an admin, I want to enable or disable certain settings for users so that the app remains secure and compliant.
 enhancement, priority: low

+Settings Screen

+Enable dark mode
+As a user, I want to enable dark mode in the settings screen so that I can reduce eye strain during nighttime usage.
+enhancement, priority: high

+Adjust notification preferences
+As a user, I want to manage which types of habit reminders I receive so that I only get the notifications that matter to me.
+enhancement, priority: medium

+Update email and password
+As a user, I want to update my email and password from the settings screen so that I can keep my account secure.
+enhancement, priority: medium